 So, Is Die Hard 2 a Christmas Movie?

-Not only is it a Christmas movie, but it’s more of a Christmas movie than it’s predecessor.
+Yes.
+Not only is Die Hard 2 a Christmas movie, but it’s more of a Christmas movie than its predecessor.

 To finally bring the point home, please note that Die Hard 2: Die Harder has the same closing credits song as the original: “Let it snow, let it snow, let it snow.”
 The difference is that in the sequel, it’s snowing this time.